 Website performance is an important factor to consider when choosing what type of server to get.
 Shared servers host multiple clients on the same hardware, and you will get just a portion of its performance.
 If you opt for a dedicated server, you will enjoy the full potential of the hardware you are paying for.

 For example, if you experience a spike in traffic on your website, you’d want to have a server that can handle it.
 Since shared servers split hardware resources between users, it’s likely that a surge of traffic will lead to slow website performance.
-However, if you’re using a dedicated server, you will have more resources readily available to handle the extra traffic.
+However, if you’re hosting your website on a dedicated server, you will have more resources readily available to handle the extra traffic.

 Dedicated servers can provide you with high bandwidth for your hosting needs.
 You can pick how much bandwidth you want, and upgrade/downgrade as you go.